 - Transportation to doctor visits

 - Services that promote your health and wellness.

 Why are so many of these plans available for $0?

 Medicare pays a fixed amount for your care each month to the companies offering Medicare Advantage Plans.
-Sometimes the company determines they don’t need additional premiums from you to offer those benefits.
+Sometimes, the company determines they don’t need additional premiums from you to provide those benefits.